anon-blue/anon.blue/README.txt

-                why and who the sky are you huh yes wow get ou
+                why and who the sky are you huh yes wow get out now but ... meh you are ...